-Overview: This little, idyllic South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
-It is known for its oceanfront beaches and dramatic bridge that rises over the Intracoastal Waterway, connecting the island with the mainland.
+This nice little South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
+It is known for its beautiful oceanfront beaches and dramatic bridge that rises over the Intracoastal Waterway, connecting the island with the mainland.

 Holden Beach is only four to six blocks wide, so many homes face either the Atlantic or the Intracoastal Waterway.
 Nearly all properties sit atop stilts and most have a garage underneath the main living area.
 Residents can shop or dine at causeway galleries, boutiques, and restaurants.
 For those who need or want big box retail, Shallotte is only 10 minutes away.

 Percentage of Population Age 45 or Better: 65%

 Cost of Living: 77% above the national average

 Climate: Summer temperatures are in 80s and 90s and winter temperatures are in 30s, 40s and 50s.
 On average, the area receives 55 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Brunswick Community Hospital, 10 miles away in Supply, accepts Medicare patients.